Undergraduate Course: Global Change (GEGR08011)

 Coursework: Degree essay (2000 words max): 40%

-Class mark: 10% (based on tutorial assignments and tutorial attendance)
+Class mark: 10% (based on tutorial assignments)

+Exam: 2 answer questions (24 hour exam).
 Students are required to pass both the degree essay and exam to pass the course.

 ||Feedback is provided at multiple stages.
 Students submit tutorial assignments, and receive feedback on each piece of work they submit.
 Tutorial assignments cover written work, oral presentations and group work.
 There is a tutorial specifically on exam revision to familiarise students with the structure and style of the exam.
 Students receive detailed feedback on the degree essay.